-Name derivation: Acacia – typically thorny.
-Senegalia – from Senegal. erubescens: reddening, rose – may refer to the young pods or flowers.
+Acacia – typically thorny.
+Senegalia – from Senegal. erubescens: reddening, or blushing and may refer to the young pods or flowers.

 Conservation Status: L C (Least Concern).
 2009 (Raimondo et al.).

 The bisexual and actinomorphic (regular, symmetrical.
-Perianth, the calyx and corolla, can be divided into 2 or more identical sectors) Flowers resemble bottlebrushes.
+Perianth, the calyx and corolla, is divisible into 3 or more identical sectors) Flowers resemble bottlebrushes.
 Flowers are in short, fat, white or pale-yellow axillary Spikes (simple indeterminate inflorescence with sessile flowers on a single unbranched stalk) that are up to 4,5cm long.
 They may be tinged with pink and usually appear before or with the new leaves.
-The Calyx is up to 4,5mm long and the Corolla is up to 6,5mm long and has hairs that closely and flatly pressed against it.
+The Calyx is up to 4,5mm long and the Corolla is up to 6,5mm long.
+It has hairs that are closely and flatly pressed against it.
 These hairs are most noticeable near the apex of the lobes.
 The many Stamens have free Filaments and are distinctly exserted (sticking out; projecting beyond).
 There is a single Pistil (a unit of the Gynoecium, the female element of the flower, composed of the Ovary, Style and Stigma) and the superior Ovary has a single locule (compartment).
 The single Stigma rests on a small, thread like Style.
 (Aug-Oct).

-The Fruit is a straight, light to reddish brown, dehiscent Pod that ends in a point.
-Pods are up to 13 x 2cm and are leathery or papery with many crossing veins present.
+The straight, light to reddish brown Fruit is a dehiscent Pod that ends in a point.
+The Pods are up to 13 x 2cm and are leathery or papery with many crossing veins present.
 The compressed Seeds are up to 1,1 x 1,1cm.
 (Sep-Jan).

 Distribution & Ecology

 These drought resistant Trees are common in hot, dry areas, on hill slopes and rocky areas below 1 000m.
-They can be found Gauteng, Limpopo, Mpumalanga and North West in the RSA and are present in Botswana, Angola, DRC, Namibia, Botswana Tanzania, Zimbabwe, Mozambique and Malawi.
+They are located in Gauteng, Limpopo, Mpumalanga and North West in the RSA and are present in Botswana, Angola, DRC, Namibia, Botswana Tanzania, Zimbabwe, Mozambique and Malawi.
 The tree has a symbiotic relationship with nitrogen fixing bacteria forming Nodules on the roots.
 This relationship also benefits other plant life.

 A good tasting, yellow Gum (a water-soluble sugary polysaccharide that is exuded to seal wounds and prevent infection by bacteria and fungi and prevents trees from freezing) can be harvested from the tree.
-Dried gum can be pounded then eaten.
+Before being eaten, the dried gum is pounded.
 Wood is hard, termite resistant and makes a good fence posts and fuel.
-Pods are nutritious and sought by animals.
-Trees grow best in deep sand.
+The Pods are nutritious and sought by animals.

 Coates Palgrave, M. 2002.
 Keith Coates Palgrave Trees of Southern Africa, edn 3.
 Struik, Cape Town.